-MIT students can also use their financial aid and get academic credit for some non-MIT study abroad programs.
+MIT students can use their financial aid and get academic credit for some non-MIT study abroad programs as well.
+To learn about non-credit internships, research, and service opportunities abroad visit other MIT offices.

 MIT has two exchange programs with Imperial College London, a Summer Research Exchange and a Semester/Year Academic Exchange.